How to monitor food profit margins with a key item report

 Then take a physical count of each product tracked that you have remaining on hand and document that in the Actual–Ending Inventory column.
 Finally, compare the Ideal and Actual numbers and write in any discrepancies in the Over/Short column.

 Yes, it’s that easy, and I’ve got one more tool that will help reduce food costs even more.
-Stay tuned because next week I’ll share another vital tool for monitoring food costs – the waste sheet.
+Check out this other vital tool for monitoring food costs – the waste sheet.